 Cues for Including Weather Observations in Your Daily Routine

-- Each morning, talk with children about the weather conditions as they arrive to your setting.
+- Each morning, talk with children about the weather conditions as they arrive.
 Ask open-ended questions for them to share their thoughts freely.
 Invite them to observe how the weather changes throughout the day.
 Make adjustments to the Weather Display as needed.